bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Aaron van Wirdum: 00:13:21

 Okay, so I guess.
 Wait, but this is still sort of limited.
-It doesn't...

 Sjors Provoost: 00:13:30

 Yeah, I think for most cases that you've described, it'll work.
 You can create a PSBT because there are now, I believe, two hardware wallets or maybe three.
 The Ledger was first.
 Then I believe it was Coldcard or Bitbox, one of those two, that added support for Miniscript, which means you can make like a multisig wallet with three physically different devices with each of having their own trade-offs.
 In order to do that you need PSBTs to move between these devices.
 But there are some limits to what you can do.